You can enable Virtual SAN when you create a cluster.

 Verify that the Virtual SAN storage provider is registered.
 See View Virtual SAN Storage Providers.

-If you use manual mode for Virtual SAN, claim disks or create disk groups.
-See Managing Disk Groups.
+If you use the manual mode for claiming storage devices, claim the devices or create disk groups.
+See Device Management in a Virtual SAN Cluster.

 Configure the Virtual SAN cluster.
 See Configure a Cluster for Virtual SAN.